 The Role of a Medical Malpractice Attorney

 You do not have to take on the insurance company and health care system all on your own.
-Here are just a few ways in which working with a Fayetteville medical malpractice attorney can prove helpful:
+Here are just a few ways in which working with a lawyer can prove helpful:

 - Talking With the Insurance Company – Negotiating with the insurance company can eat up invaluable time that you could be spending on your recovery.
 When you work with a medical malpractice lawyer, they will spearhead conversations with the insurance company.
 This can also limit any opportunities for the insurance company to use any misunderstandings against you.

 - Establishing a Doctor-Patient Relationship – To pursue a medical malpractice claim, you must first establish that you had a doctor-patient relationship with your physician.
 While this might seem obvious, your lawyer can help walk you through the process of laying down this initial fact.

 - Finding Another Medical Expert – Part of proving fault is showing that your doctor’s actions did not meet the standard of care.
 You may need to bring in the expertise of another medical expert, which your attorney can help you find, to establish this.